DhillonPatel9/mysql-soccer-database/README.md

    ```

 7. **Query the Database**:
-Sample queries are available in the sample-queries.sql file.
+Sample queries are available in the sample-queries.sql file under the sql folder.

 8. **Stop the Docker Container**:
 When finished, run this command to stop the container: